probmods/probmods2/chapters/learning-as-conditional-inference.md

 <!--
 Here's how to describe it using a probabilistic program<ref>following on Griffiths and Tenenbaum, "From mere coincidences to meaningful discoveries", Cognition, 2007, who present a more in-depth rational analysis and empirical study of people's sense of coincidence</ref>.
 Recall how earlier we used stochastic functions with no inputs, or *thunks*, to describe coins of different weights.
 Each such function now represents a hypothesis about the process generating our observations.
 In the program below, the function `coin` represents these hypotheses.
 The higher-order function `make-coin` takes one input, `weight`, and returns a `coin` thunk with that weight embedded in its definition.
 -->
 For simplicity let's consider only two hypotheses, two possible definitions of `coin`, representing a fair coin and a trick coin that produces heads 95% of the time.
 A priori, how likely is any coin offered up by a friend to be a trick coin?
 Of course there is no objective or universal answer to that question, but for the sake of illustration let's assume that the *prior probability* of seeing a trick coin is 1 in a 1000, versus 999 in 1000 for a fair coin.
-These probabilities determine the weight passed to `makeCoin`.
-Now to inference:

 ~~~~
 var observedData = ['h', 'h', 'h', 'h', 'h']

 var fairPrior = 0.999
-var makeCoin = function(weight) {
-  return function() {
-    return flip(weight) ? 'h' : 't'
-  }
-}

 var fairnessPosterior = Infer({method: 'enumerate'}, function() {
   var fair = flip(fairPrior)
-  var coin = makeCoin(fair ?
-0.5 : 0.95)
+  var coin = Bernoulli({p: fair ?
+0.5 : 0.95})
-  var obsFn = function(datum){condition(datum == coin())}
+  var obsFn = function(datum){observe(coin, datum == 'h')}
   mapData({data: observedData}, obsFn)
   return {fair: fair}
 })